 - National Project Management System Directive for Real Property Projects

 - National Project Management System Procedure on project approval and expenditure authority for Real Property Projects

 - Policy on the National Project Management System

 - Pre-Established Review Stages for the Review of Consultant Documents

-Please direct enquiries about this procedure to firstname.lastname@example.org.
+Please direct all enquiries about this directive to the Project Management Service Line Center of Expertise at firstname.lastname@example.org.